MF Grimm: Personal life

-Relationship with MF DOOM
+Relationship with MF Doom

-MF Grimm and MF DOOM became friends in the early 1990s, bonding over mutual interests in Hip Hop, comics, and mutual friends.
+MF Grimm and MF Doom became friends in the early 1990s, bonding over Hip Hop, comics, and mutual friends.
 Grimm featured on KMD's 1993 single What a Niggy Know (Remix), credited as "The Grimm Reaper."
-After the death of DOOM's brother DJ Subroc and Grimm's paralysis, the two bonded, living together and looking after one another.
-Although Grimm maintained a presence in Hip Hop, DOOM did not reemerge until 1996.
+After the death of Doom's brother DJ Subroc and Grimm's paralysis, the two bonded, living together and looking after one another.
+Although Grimm maintained a presence in Hip Hop, Doom did not reemerge until 1996.
 Grimm, in his capacity as executive producer, funded Operation: Doomsday as well as providing the samples which appeared on the album.
 Grimm also funded the release of KMD's second album Black Bastards, once again serving as an executive producer.

-In 2000, DOOM and Grimm released the collaborative MF EP, featuring both artists splitting the record's material, and including the instrumental versions.
-Upon Grimm's release from prison in 2003, Day By Day Entertainment released a compilation of MF Grimm and MF DOOM material as Best of MF.
+In 2000, Doom and Grimm released the collaborative MF EP, featuring both artists splitting the record's material, and including the instrumental versions.
+Upon Grimm's release from prison in 2003, Day By Day Entertainment released a compilation of MF Grimm and MF Doom material as Best of MF.
 In 2004, the duo released a collaborative album of Grimm rapping over Doom's Special Herbs beats called Special Herbs + Spices Volume 1.